 Daimler, the world’s biggest truckmaker, this year opened a factory to build carriers ranging from six tons to 49 tons in India.
 Daimler will unveil 17 models by 2014, and the factory will be able to initially produce 36,000 trucks a year, Daimler said in April.

 Mahindra partnered Navistar International Corp.
-(NAV) in 2005 to build trucks, while Volvo AB, the world’s No. 2 truck maker, invested $275 million in a venture with Eicher to make vehicles in India in 2008.
+(NAV:US) in 2005 to build trucks, while Volvo AB, the world’s No. 2 truck maker, invested $275 million in a venture with Eicher to make vehicles in India in 2008.

 Tata Motors, the owner of Jaguar Land Rover, controls 62 percent of the large and medium truck market, according to data from the Society of Indian Automobile Manufacturers.
 Ashok Leyland’s share dropped to 20 percent in the year to March 31, compared with 23 percent in the year-ago period.
 Eicher’s share rose 1 percentage point to 11 percent, data show.